bitprj/devrel/IMC_WhyReact/blog.md

 <br />

 Long gone are the days of hard-coding content into `div` and `p` tags.
 In React, HTML is kept relatively bare-bones, any elements will serve as templates that hold data which is dynamically-passed via JavaScript.
-That being said, React won't work without HTML since HTML is still the skeleton of every website.
+That being said, don't think HTML isn't important anymore.
+React won't work without HTML since HTML is still the skeleton of every website.
 It simply means the **focus** has shifted from writing static content to writing code that renders content based on UI state.

-React isn’t hard to learn if you have a solid foundation in JavaScript.
-This is because JavaScript is the language that React uses, so React and vanilla JS are syntactically and conceptually similar.
-However, there are many useful additions that make coding a lot more pleasant, one of them being **JSX**—the ability to write HTML code inside your React files.
-(You can also write CSS in React files, which is dubbed **inline-CSS**.
-There will be more on this and JSX later.).
+You can totally learn React if you have experience with HTML, CSS, and, ideally, JavaScript.
+Knowing JavaScript will make your life much easier when learning React, since JavaScript is the language that React uses; hence, React and vanilla JavaScript are syntactically and conceptually similar.
+However, even if you have no experience with vanilla JavaScript, you can still learn React if you put in the work.
+I personally jumped straight into React because I'm impatient, which meant I had to teach myself JavaScript _and_ React simultaneously.
+I made it out the other side relatively unscathed, but I highly recommend you save yourself some headache and learn vanilla JavaScript first, then React.
+And if you have zero programming experience, then your first priority should be to learn HTML, CSS, JavaScript, then React, in that order.

+As I stated above, JavaScript is the foundation of React.
+React is a library built on top of the language, which means that it comes with many useful new features.
+One fundamental feature is **JSX**—the ability to write HTML code inside your React files.
+Another key feature is **inline-CSS**—the ability to write CSS in React files.
+In addition to being two of the most fundamental and most frequently used features, JSX and inline-CSS are a testament to how tightly integrated HTML, CSS, and JavaScript are in React.
+Have fun discovering all the other cool features on your own!

 ## How does React work?